 - Refrigerate for at least an hour or until it is firm.
 Then you can break it apart into pieces, put on a serving tray and let your guests enjoy.
 You can also keep it in the refrigerator for several days or even freeze it for later use.

-(adapted from Stephanie Gallager’s recipe and originally developed by Marcy Goldman)*You can toast nuts by placing on a baking sheet in a toaster oven or in a regular oven at 350 degrees for about 10 minutes.
-Keep an eye on them - they go from deliciously toasty to burnt rather quickly.
+- Toast your nuts by placing on a baking sheet in a toaster oven or in a regular oven at 350 degrees for about 10 minutes.
+Keep an eye on them - they go from deliciously toasty to burnt quickly.